Illness anxiety disorder

 - Problems functioning in daily life, possibly even resulting in disability

-- Financial problems due to too many health care visits
+- Financial problems due to excessive health care visits and medical bills

 - Having another mental health disorder, such as somatic symptom disorder, other anxiety disorders, depression or a personality disorder